HDrecipe

 This recipe is perfect for when you need something comforting but not complicated.
 It works as a snack, side, or even a main if you bulk it up with a salad or soup.
 If you’ve got a couple of potatoes, some basic spices, and store-bought pastry, you’re halfway there.
 This is practical cooking that delivers: a potato filled pastry with crisp edges, creamy filling, and just enough spice to keep you coming back.

-Why You’ll Love This Recipe
+Why You’ll Love This Pastry

 Golden potato filled pastry, one piece broken open to show creamy spiced potato filling.

-Beginner-friendly: No fancy tools or techniques required
+Beginner-friendly: No fancy tools or special techniques required—perfect for cooks of any skill level.

-Customizable filling: Add cheese, peas, or even shredded chicken
+Customizable filling: Add cheese, peas, or even shredded chicken to suit your taste and make each batch uniquely yours.

-Naturally vegetarian: No substitutes or compromises needed
+Naturally vegetarian: No substitutes or compromises required—flavor and texture shine on their own.

 Ingredients